 We, data management professionals, are lucky.
-There are plenty of well-developed international standards in place, like COBIT, TOGAF, and of course DAMA-DMBOK.
-Internet provides numerous articles and endless advice on the subjects.
+There are plenty of well-developed international standards in place, like COBIT, TOGAF, and of course, DAMA-DMBOK.
+The Internet provides numerous articles and endless advice on the subjects.
 So, let’s book success… but the question remains: how will I succeed?
-How to make the data management function operating effectively and what are the main success factors?
+How to make the data management function operate effectively, and what are the main success factors?

-I am lucky having 6-year hands-on experience: a journey of understanding the data management concept, developing policies and procedures, convincing management to start its implementation, and implementing them in a scope which is acceptable for the company .
+I am lucky to have 6-year hands-on experience: a journey of understanding the data management concept, developing policies and procedures, convincing management to start its implementation, and implementing them in a scope that is acceptable for the company.

 What I realized while being on the way:

-Success factor 1: practical support of your company top management
+Success factor 1: practical support of your company's top management

 Have you ever asked your top management whether they would support the data management function?
 Has somebody told: “No”?
 The answer is always “Yes”.
 Of course, they see the booming interest for the function at the market.

 But in reality?
 What does the ‘practical’ support to you as a Data manager mean?